- Graduate Profile

 Faculty of Law Universitas Brawijaya (FH UB) is one of the oldest faculties owned by UB which was established on July 1, 1957 under the auspices of the Malang Higher Education Foundation.
 In 1961, the Municipal University of Malang, which at that time had three faculties, namely the Faculty of Law and Public Knowledge, the Faculty of Commerce Administration, and the Faculty of Agriculture, changed its name to Universitas Brawijaya.
 When Universitas Brawijaya was nationalized on January 5, 1963 based on the Decree of the Minister of Higher Education and Science Number 1 of 1963, since then the Faculty of Law and Public Knowledge (FHPM) has become one of the State Law Faculties in East Java.
 Based on Presidential Decree No. 59/1982 dated 7 September 1982, the name was changed to the Faculty of Law, Universitas Brawijaya.
 The Doctoral Study Program in Law (DIH) was established in 2001 based on the Decree of the Directorate General of Higher Education No. 2365/D/T/2001 which was originally under the management of the Postgraduate Program of Universitas Brawijaya.
 In 2005, the management of PSDIH was transferred and managed by the Faculty of Law.
 In 2020, PSDIH obtained re-accreditation with qualification B from the National Accreditation Board for Higher Education (BAN PT).

-- Producing graduates with critical and philosophical analytical skills.
+- Producing graduates who have philosophical critical analysis skills.

-- Facilitating research and community service in law to contribute to the development of national legal system.
+- Conducting research and community service in the field of law to develop a just and civilized national legal system.

 - Producing Doctorate of Law with academic ability, entrepreneurial spirit, good work ethic, noble character and who are professional, independent, discipline and insightful with cutting-edge technology, so they are able to compete and excel at national and international levels;